exyte/Grid/README.md

  <img align="right" width="31%" height="31%" src="https://github.com/exyte/Grid/raw/media/Assets/contentMode-animation.gif"/>

  #### Fill
+Default.
 In this mode grid view tries to fill the entire space provided by the parent view by its content.
-Grid tracks that orthogonal to the grid flow direction (growing) are implicitly assumed to have `.fr(1)` size.
+Grid tracks that orthogonal to the grid flow direction (growing) are implicitly assumed to have [.fr(1)](#flexible-sized-track-frn) size.

 ```swift
 @State var contentMode: GridContentMode = .scroll